bfuchs18/R01_Marketing/docs/DataManual.md

 | Drive | 9, 3, 12, 21 |
 | Reward Responsiveness | 7, 4, 18, 23, 14|
 | Behavioral Activation System (BAS) | Funseeking, Drive, and Reward Responsiveness items|
-* *reverse scored item
+* *reverse-scored item

 <!-- omit in toc -->
+#### Scoring:
-#### Scoring: Responses are scaled to base 1 (i.e., 1-4).
+Responses are scaled to base 1 (i.e., 1-4) and reverse scoring is implemented for reverse-scored items.
 The mean of scaled responses is computed for each subscale if there are no missing responses.
 Note, although there are 24 items, only 20 are used in scoring as there are 4 filler items.
 Scoring is implemented using [dataprepr](#dataprepr).

 <!-- omit in toc -->
 #### Database and meta-data in bids/phenotype: